sohaybemad/Road-Accident-Excel-Dashboard/README.md

 * Casualties by Road Surface: Show a comparison between the casualties based on road surface conditions (dry, wet, icy).
 * Casualties by Area and Time: Show the relationship between casualties by area/location (urban, rural) and time of day (day, night).

+Download the data from the next link: https://shorturl.at/Bij9T